weiqli526/Fault-Tolerant-Key-Value-Storage-System-Based-on-Raft/mr/README.md

 ## Collaboration Policy

-You must write all the code you hand in for CS 350, except for code that we give you as part of assignments.
+You must write all the code you hand in for CS 651, except for code that we give you as part of assignments.
 You are not allowed to look at anyone else's solution, and you are not allowed to look at solutions from previous years.
 You may discuss the assignments with other students, but you may not look at or copy each others' code.
 The reason for this rule is that we believe you will learn the most by designing and implementing your lab solution yourself.

-Please do not publish your code or make it available to current or future CS 350 students. github.com repositories are public by default, so please don't put your code there unless you make the repository private.
+Please do not publish your code or make it available to current or future CS 651 students. github.com repositories are public by default, so please don't put your code there unless you make the repository private.

 ## Software

 You'll implement this lab (and all the labs) in Go.
 The Go web site contains lots of tutorial information.
-We will grade your labs using Go version 1.13; you should use Go version 1.13 or higher.
+We will grade your labs using Go version 1.18; you should use Go version 1.15 or higher.
 You can check your Go version by running `go version`.
 Please follow lab 1 slides for Go setup (posted on Piazza).

 We recommend that you work on the labs on your own machine, so you can use the tools, text editors, etc. that you are already familiar with.
 Alternatively, you can work on the csa machines.

 ## Getting started

 You'll fetch the initial lab software with [git](https://git-scm.com/) (a version control system).
 To learn more about git, look at the [Pro Git](https://git-scm.com/book/en/v2) book or the [git user's manual](http://www.kernel.org/pub/software/scm/git/docs/user-manual.html).
-To fetch the CS 350 starter code:
+To fetch the CS 651 starter code:

 ```
-$ git clone git@cs350-gitlab.bu.edu:s23/code.git
+$ git clone git@cs651-gitlab.bu.edu:s23/code.git
 ```

-We supply you with a simple sequential mapreduce implementation in `main/mrsequential.go`.
+We supply you with a simple sequential mapreduce implementation in `mr-main/mrsequential.go`.
 It runs the maps and reduces one at a time, in a single process.
 We also provide you with a couple of MapReduce applications: word-count in `mrapps/wc.go`, and a text indexer in `mrapps/indexer.go`.
 You can run word count sequentially as follows:

 ```
-$ cd main
+$ cd mr-main
 $ go build -buildmode=plugin ../mrapps/wc.go
 $ rm mr-out*
 $ go run mrsequential.go wc.so pg*.txt